-2021 Summer Symposium will take place online over two days, the first on 21 June and the second in early September.
+2021 Summer Symposium will take place online over two days, the first on 21 June and the second on 22 September.
 This event will focus on Global Britain: Decolonising Art’s Histories.

 The Association for Art History’s Summer Symposium is a two-day annual conference that highlights current doctoral and early career research from around the world.
 The Summer Symposium takes place in early June and has a different theme each year.
 It is an opportunity for Phd students and early career researchers who are engaged with art, art history or visual culture to present their research and meet other students and academics with a similar research interest.